 Lola Jaye was born in London.
 Hardly a genius child, she did manage to complete a BSC Degree in Psychology at the University of East London, before completing a Masters in Psychotherapy and Counseling at RegentsCollege.
-She currently works part time as an addictions counsellor for the NHS in the UK and sometimes writes books.
+She currently works part time as a counsellor/psychotherapist in the UK and sometimes writes books.
 Lola’s passion for writing began around the age of ten, crafting a weekly series of stories written in the solitude of a top floor bedroom.
 Her first compelling ‘serial’ was called Karen and Terry.
 A thrilling account of the life’s and loves of two girls – boyfriends, hanging around and…. boyfriends.

 By the Time You Read This…was Lola’s first published novel in the USA and UK.
 Followed by a self help Quick Read called Reaching for the Stars… How to Make your Dreams Come True and another novel; While You Were Dreaming (available in the UK and online).

 Lola’s books have been published in the UK, USA, Germany, Serbia and Korea.

 Go on, give us more than that Lola!

 Oh okay, Lola – just for you.
 I like to write about relationships.
 Not just about men and women, but between families.
 While You Were Dreaming, focuses on sisters.
 By The Time You Read This… on the bond between a father and his daughter.
 My latest novel Being Lara, although focusing on the relationship between mothers and a daughter… the story ultimately see’s Lara, the main character, find and accept a relationship with herself.
 Confused…?
 Read the book (please?).